omarfarukof/Mini-OS/README.md

 Few commands:

-sysinfo           -----to see the system information calculator        -----to open calculator software time              -----to see date & time word              -----to open word software. (a text writting software) excel             -----similer to word software install           -----install new software
+sysinfo           -----to see the system information\n calculator        -----to open calculator software\n time              -----to see date & time\n word              -----to open word software. (a text writting software)\n excel             -----similer to word software\n install           -----install new software\n